 But in 1785, America had no Constitution, and the 13 separate states were unwilling to pay for a navy.
 For the next 15 years, Americans joined the Europeans and paid tribute to the Barbary Kingdoms.

 But by 1798, Americans had enough.
 We built a navy to fight French pirates in the Caribbean.
-Then in 1801, we sent our fleet to North Africa.
+Then in 1801, we sent our fleet to North Africa to fight the Barbary “corsairs” (“privateers).

 At first, the Europeans laughed at us.
-Most of our ships were commanded by men like Richard Somers who were just over 20 years old.
+Most of our ships were commanded by men like Richard Somers who were just mostly less than 25 years old.

 But these young Americans shocked the world.
 They quickly destroyed Muslim fleets that had defied the strongest European navies for centuries.

-A final detail is that the war that killed Richard Somers was America’s first war to end slavery.
+We recently learned that this Barbary War killed Richard Somers was America’s first war to end slavery.

 For some 300 years, the powerful Muslim kingdoms of North Africa captured more than a million Europeans and 12 million Africans, and sold them as slaves around the world.

 America’s war against them brought this to an end.
-And it made many white Americans aware of the evil of slavery—and the need to abolish it in this nation of liberty.
+It also made many Americans in the North aware of the evil of slavery for the first time.
+The movement to end the enslavement of blacks in America intensified when Americans learned of the suffering of Americans enslaved in North Africa.